 Why is HbA1c important?

-According to multiple studies, an increase in the average sugar levels have shown a direct relationship with health complications.
+According to multiple studies, an increase in average sugar levels has shown a direct relationship with health complications.
 According to a study, detecting HbA1c levels helped in:

-- Risk of kidney disease is reduced by 50%
+- The risk of kidney disease is reduced by 50%.

 This is why it is essential to lower your HbA1c levels to focus on long-term health.

 The test to detect your A1c levels is quite easy and simple.
 In general, your diabetes educator or endocrinologist checks your hemoglobin A1c every 3-6 months.
 The doctor simply pricks your finger to get your blood sample.
 If he/she has the kit, the results can be given at the same time.